Sealxuyh/Sealxuyh.github.io/_pages/cv.md

 Ongoing projects
 ======
-* Rui, J., Xu, Y., & Liu X. Destigmatizing urban villages by examining their attractiveness: Quantification evidence from Shenzhen.
+* Rui, J., **Xu, Y.**, & Liu X. Destigmatizing urban villages by examining their attractiveness: Quantification evidence from Shenzhen.
 Habitat International, Major Revision.
-* Ma, X., Xu, Y. (Corresponding Author), Pan, M., and Jiang, K. Rethinking public service facility distribution and management strategies with the consideration of carbon peak – Insights from Suzhou, China.
+* Ma, X., **Xu, Y. (Corresponding Author)**, Pan, M., and Jiang, K. Rethinking public service facility distribution and management strategies with the consideration of carbon peak – Insights from Suzhou, China.
 Journal of Cleaner Production, Major Revision.
-* Xu, Y., & Tang, J. Urban edges, conservation frontiers: Buffer zone planning and management around urban protected areas - Insights from Chinese national-level scenic areas.
+* **Xu, Y.**, & Tang, J. Urban edges, conservation frontiers: Buffer zone planning and management around urban protected areas - Insights from Chinese national-level scenic areas.
 Landscape and Urban Planning, Under Review.
-* Xu, Y., and Ma, X. A study of street vitality based on visual and auditory perception: A case study of historic urban area in Guangzhou, China.
+* **Xu, Y.**, & Ma, X. A study of street vitality based on visual and auditory perception: A case study of historic urban area in Guangzhou, China.
 The International Review for Spatial Planning and Sustainable Development, Under Review.
-* Xu, Y., & Yang, T. Can we have it all?
+* **Xu, Y.**, & Yang, T. Can we have it all?
 Evaluating environmental and socioeconomic tradeoffs in the Guangdong-Hong Kong-Macao Greater Bay Area, China.
 In preparation.
 * Master Thesis: A study on land assessment in the peripheral zones of urban scenic areas based on ecosystem services.
 In preparation.

 Conference presentations